E3-JSI/medtermex/README.md

 The Python version for this project is specified in the `.python-version` file.
 This file should contain only the major and minor version number (e.g., `3.12`).

-If the `.python-version` file is not present or contains an invalid format, the setup script will default to Python 3.12.
+If the `.python-version` file is not present or contains an invalid format, the setup script will default to Python version installed on the machine.

 To change the Python version: